 General Regius Gaiz of Magical Girl Lyrical Nanoha StrikerS.
 After years as a corrupt official, guilt came knocking at his door in the form of Zest's clone, his best friend who shared his dreams of justiceand was killed because of his secret connections to Scaglietti.
 Once he learned about his return, the formerly pompous general spent his time sitting in his desk in a defeated state, waiting for Zest to come.

-In Code Geass, Lelouch Lamperouge finds out that being evil tends to get karma screwing you over, and people stabbing you in the back, whereas Suzaku Kururugi learns that being evil and conquering relatively innocent people and threatening ex-friends with highly addictive psychotropics... well, sucks.
-So they try to do good by killing himself and condemning himself to a long, harsh life of non-existence, respectively.
+In Code Geass, Lelouch Lamperouge is a mix of this and Being Good Sucks due to ambiguous methods, pride, and bad luck, with people stabbing him in the back, whereas Suzaku Kururugi learns that using dubious yet purportedly legitimized methods in hopes of achieving his goals, such as conquering relatively innocent people and threatening ex-friends with highly addictive psychotropics... well, sucks.
+So they try to do good by joining up.

 Light Yagami of Death Note, who starts out as a normal yet highly intelligent high schooler who could truly make a difference in the world in a positive way, but also has too much free time on his hands.
 That is until he finds the Death Note, which at first he claims to use only on irredeemable criminals under the alias "Kira".
 He quickly comes to use it to kill off anyone who gets to close to uncovering the truth or questions his motivations.
 He grows progressively more paranoid and unhinged, Jumping Off the Slippery Slope as he tries to ensure Ryuk doesn't grow too bored (who will kill him otherwise) and manipulates just about everyone he knows including his own family to serve his ends.
 It all comes to a head at the end of the series, where Light is finally outed as Kira and snaps.
 He dies humiliated and terrified in the knowledge that there is no afterlife for him, and this is the end.
 It's later shown in the manga's epilogue that things quickly went back to normal afterwards, making his actions seem rather pointless.